chrisgoldadev/byte-zero/README.md

 3. After running both steps, you can open 'DEV_AUTODOC_FUNNEL.pbix' file to view the report in PowerBI tool.

 ## IMPORTANT NOTICE
-To run step_b.py file please make sure you have username and password to SQL database provided in the email, due to security reasons password and username credentials are outside of the repository.
+Once running step_b.py you will be prompted to enter credentials: server name, database, username and password.
+Those will be send separately in the email due to security reasons.
+As mentioned in Usage section point 2 data is already sinked into SQL database table, however when you decide to run the process, table will be loaded again using 'replace' function.